APS Local Literacy Plan

 Goals for Reading Proficiency

-It is our goal to have all students reading well by third grade to help ensure readiness for a successful future.
+As a part of our Packer Profile for all students, it is our goal to have all students reading well by third grade to help ensure readiness for a successful future.
 This goal is aligned with the mission, vision and values of the Austin Public Schools.

 Click on the APS Local Literacy Plan to learn more about our goals for reading proficiency, assessment process, student data, parent involvement, early intervention, professional development, and scoring rubrics.